 The purpose of learning Torah in her myriad forms is to guide us on the path to mindful, meaningful living.
 Complacency is not a Jewish value, as Torah learning is a lifelong pursuit.
 God is always waiting for us to engage so that God may teach us, push us, and challenge us to live up to the awesome responsibility of beings created in the Divine Image.

-When not attempting to solve all of the mysteries of the universe, I enjoy reading, cooking, and hitting the mats for Judo and Brazilian Jiu Jitsu practice.
-My wife Paula runs a market research technology company.
-In our spare time together we love to travel and explore the world, as well as more local areas of interest.
+When not attempting to solve all of the mysteries of the universe, I enjoy reading, cooking, hitting the mats for Judo and Brazilian Jiu Jitsu practice, and hanging with my canine pal Tom-tom.